mguleryuz/four-meme-cli/memory-bank/activeContext.md

 ## Current Focus

-We are at the initial implementation stage of the Four Meme CLI project.
-We have set up the project structure and implemented the core components for token creation and purchasing.
+We are implementing token bundling capabilities into the Four Meme CLI project.
+Our focus is creating a streamlined token creation and buying process that protects creators from snipers and front-running.

 ## Recent Changes